-Achieving the goals of the EAP will require collective action by the City, public agencies, residents and business owners.
+Achieving the goals of the EAP will require collective action by the County, public agencies, residents and business owners.
 While there are significant costs associated with energy efficiency, renewable energy, and water efficiency projects, the long term savings and co-benefits to the community greatly outweigh the costs.
 Additionally, upfront costs can be deferred through financing and incentive programs that can make projects cash flow positive from day one.

-In order to complete the actions in the Implementation Plan, it is recommended that the City designate a community Working Group to complete the implementation actions designated for the Working Group.
-The Working Group should be comprised of representatives from the City, the business community, and residents.
+In order to complete the actions in the Implementation Plan, it is recommended that the County designate a community Working Group to complete the implementation actions designated for the Working Group.
+The Working Group should be comprised of representatives from the County, the business community, and residents.

-The City has opted to take part in the Local Government Commission's CivicSpark AmeriCorps program and will receive assistance on implementation from a CivicSpark fellow through August 2019.
-The CivicSpark fellow will be able to coordinate the Working Group, provide capacity for City staff to complete implementation actions, and connect the City with outside agencies and regional organizations to leverage existing activities to assist with implementation.
+The Local Government Commission's CivicSpark AmeriCorps program can provide assistance for implementation of the Energy Action Plan from a CivicSpark fellow.
+The City of Grass Valley has opted to take part in this program and will receive assistance from a CivicSpark fellow through August 2019.
+Nevada County is encouraged to work with the City of Grass Valley and the CivicSpark fellow to coordinate the working group, provide capacity for County staff to complete implementation actions, and connect the County with outside agencies and regional organizations to leverage existing activities to assist with implementation.